 KIRK: I believe that the worst of the “big data” hype is now behind us.
 A lot of growth in the data science and big data analytics fields has already taken place in the past few years, despite all of the negative hype.
 Now, with the hype being diminished, we are settling down to greater growth, investment, innovation, and value creation in the field.
 So, the perceptions are definitely changed for the good!

-MANTHAN: What recent problem have you helped solve by applying a data-driven scientific solution?
+MANTHAN: What recent problem have you helped solve by applying a data driven scientific solution?

 KIRK: I cannot discuss client-specific problems and solutions, but one case that we are developing for a future potential client is around a fairly well known and common problem in the field of talent analytics: using data and modeling techniques to predict employee performance, job satisfaction, and possible attrition.

-We considered an ensemble of different predictive modeling techniques that gave greater insights into the problem than a single model approach, with most of our focus being on the employee attrition problem (which is much like the customer attrition problem mentioned above): what are the key signals in the data that might indicate when such an outcome is likely to occur?
+We considered an ensemble of different predictive modeling techniques that gave greater insights into the problem than a single model approach, with most of our focus is on the employee attrition problem (which is much like the customer attrition problem mentioned above): what are the key signals in the data that might indicate when such an outcome is likely to occur?

 “I believe that the worst of the “big data” hype is now behind us.”